 Power electronics is the key component to ensure efficient and sustainable electric production and consumption.
-It is used in order to adjust renewable energy sources like wind and solar to the grid frequency as well as to supply the right frequency for the speed control of a drive train.
+It is used to adjust renewable energy sources like wind power station and photovoltaic to the grid frequency as well as to supply the right frequency for the speed control of a drive train.
 It is used for LED headlamps, electric cars, wind energy power plant, gas turbine power plants...

 Temperature related problems like thermo-mechanical stresses are identified